fjzboy/MediaCodecDemo/README.md

 1. run UdpServer on PC
 2. run sender on Android
-3. run receiver on Android
+3. run receiver(Player) on Android